Lei-Ta/hw/3-1/readme.md

-Scheem parser with whitespace, newlines, quotes and comments.
+It is Scheem parser with whitespace, newlines, quotes and comments.

 Program text